-Comparing four alternative methods for weighting compositional data in the Pacific hake assessment (Fig. 2) shows that estimates of spawning output and fishing intensity are generally bracketed by the two naïve approaches, i.e., either treating input sample size as effective sample size (“no weighting”) or removing fishery age-composition data entirely (“no fishery ages”).
-In particular, removing fishery age data results in a higher estimate of average unfished spawning output and lower spawning output estimates from the mid-1980s onward, while treating input as effective sample size results in strong year-class strength estimates in the early 1980s and early 2000s.
-By contrast, the default McAllister-Ianelli and new Dirichlet-multinomial weighting methods results in similar estimates of spawning output, with the exception of recent years (2010 onwards) when the Dirichlet-multinomial estimator results in somewhat elevated estimates of spawning output relative to the McAllister-Ianelli method.
-Similarly, the McAllister-Ianelli and Dirichlet-multinomial estimates of fishing intensity are more similar than the other weighting methods, particularly for early years (prior to 1970).
+Comparing four alternative methods for weighting compositional data in the Pacific hake assessment (Fig. 2) shows that estimates of spawning output and fishing intensity are generally bracketed by the two naïve approaches, i.e., either treating input sample size as effective sample size (“unweighted”) or removing fishery age-composition data entirely (“no fishery ages”).
+In particular, removing fishery age data results in a higher estimate of average unfished spawning output and lower spawning output estimates from the mid-1980s onward, while treating input sample size as effective sample size results in strong year-class strength estimates in the early 1980s and early 2000s.
+By contrast, the default iterative and new DM weighting methods result in similar estimates of spawning output, with the exception of recent years (2010 onwards) when the DM estimator results in somewhat elevated estimates of spawning output relative to the iterative method.
+Similarly, the iterative and DM estimates of fishing intensity are more similar than the other weighting methods, particularly for early years (prior to 1970).

 Simulation experiment

-Estimates of the Dirichlet-multinomial parameter are hugely different among the three scenarios and three levels of the inflation factor (Fig. 3, panel a).
+Estimates of the DM parameter are hugely different among the three scenarios and three levels of the inflation factor (Fig. 3, panel a).
 However, estimates of effective sample size are generally similar for all levels of the inflation factor for a given scenario (Fig. 3, panel b).
 In general, the estimated effective sample size closely matches the true sample size for all scenarios and levels of the inflation factor.
 However, we detect a small positive bias in the estimates of effective sample size when the true sample size is 400 (i.e., median effective sample size estimate is close to 450).
 This bias is not detected in the other scenarios (true sample size of 25 or 100).

-Comparison of parameter estimates from the unweighted multinomial, McAllister-Ianelli reweighting algorithm, and the linear parameterization of the Dirichlet-multinomial distribution shows that the McAllister-Ianelli and Dirichlet-multinomial have similarly precision and accuracy when estimating natural mortality and average unfished recruitment for all levels of the inflation factor.
-By contrast, the unweighted model has seriously substantially degraded estimates of natural mortality and unfished recruitment for any inflation factor other than 1.
-We note that the Dirichlet-multinomial algorithm has a notable fraction (20 of 100) of replicates that do not converge for the highest level of the variance inflation (θsim=1000), but convergence is otherwise comparable between methods.
-We therefore conclude that the Dirichlet-mulinomial method has similar estimation performance to the previous McAllister-Ianelli reweighting approach.
+Comparison of parameter estimates from the unweighted multinomial, iterative reweighting algorithm, and the linear parameterization of the DM distribution shows that the iterative reweighting and DM approaches have similar precision and accuracy when estimating natural mortality and average unfished recruitment for all levels of the inflation factor.
+By contrast, the unweighted model has substantially degraded estimates of natural mortality and unfished recruitment for any inflation factor other than 1.
+We note that the DM algorithm has a notable fraction (20 of 100) of replicates that do not converge for the highest level of the variance inflation (θsim=1000), but convergence is otherwise comparable between methods.
+We therefore conclude that the DM method has similar estimation performance to the previous iterative reweighting approach.

 Discussion

-In this paper, we have shown that the Dirichlet-multinomial distribution can be used to generate model-based estimates of effective sample size for age and length-compositional data in stock assessment models.
-For this purpose, we have implemented two parameterizations of the Dirichlet-multinomial distribution in the widely-used Stock Synthesis software.
-We have then applied the model to data for Pacific hake, showing that it provides estimates in agreement with the previous McAllister-Ianelli approach, and provide a simulation experiment to verify that it provides unbiased estimates of effective sample size given that the model is otherwise specified correctly.
+In this paper, we have shown that the DM distribution can be used to generate model-based estimates of effective sample size for age and length-compositional data in stock assessment models.
+For this purpose, we have implemented two parameterizations of the DM distribution in the widely-used SS software.
+We have then applied the model to data for Pacific hake, showing that it provides estimates in agreement with the previously used iterative reweighting approach, and provide a simulation experiment to verify that it provides unbiased estimates of effective sample size given that the model is otherwise specified correctly.

-We believe that the Dirichlet-multinomial approach is superior to alternative data-weighting methods for several reasons.
+We believe that the DM approach is superior to alternative data-weighting methods for several reasons.